zygmuntowskipawel/node-apn/doc/provider.markdown

   - `failed` (rejected) - the notification was rejected by Apple.
 A rejection has an associated `status` and `reason` which is included.
   - `failed` (error) - a connection-level error occurred which prevented successful communication with Apple.
 In very rare cases it's possible that the notification was still delivered.
 However, this state usually results from a network problem.

-When the returned `Promise` resolves its' value will be an Object containing two properties
+When the returned `Promise` resolves, its value will be an Object containing two properties

 #### sent